Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Material and Methods

 To retain information from the source domain, we blend the source \ac{EMA} statistics with the online test-time estimates using a mixing coefficient $\alpha\in[0,1]$:

 In the fully online setting, $\alpha$ should reflect the reliability of the target estimates, which increases as more samples are observed.
 We therefore adopt an adaptive, causal schedule

-where $t$ is the number of target samples seen so far, $N$ denotes the (maximum) number of samples in the target session, and $\beta$ is a scalar controlling the overall adaptation strength.
-This schedule gradually shifts the normalization from the source \ac{EMA} statistics towards the target online estimates, while remaining causal and well-defined at every time step.
+where $t$ is the number of target samples seen so far, $N$ denotes the (expected maximum) number of samples in the target session, and $\beta$ is a scalar controlling the overall adaptation strength.
+This schedule gradually shifts the normalization from the source \ac{EMA} statistics towards the target online estimates.
 In our analysis, we study the effect of this adaptive causal \ac{BN} by explicitly controlling $t$ and $\alpha$ (either fixing $\alpha$ or using Eq.~\eqref{eq:alpha_schedule} to tie it to the observed prefix length).
 During deployment, the model updates $\alpha(t)$ online as new target samples arrive and uses the blended statistics $\{\mu_c^{\text{use}}(t), \sigma_c^{\text{use}}(t)\}$ in place of the static \ac{EMA} statistics in Eq.~\eqref{eq:bn_apply}.\\